OwlCyberDefense/clip/README.md

 and accreditation process.

 ##### How do I roll an installation ISO?
-` make clip-rhel7-iso `
+`make clip-rhel7-iso`

 ##### What other things can I make?
-` make help `
+`make help`

 ##### What is the default username and password for CLIP?
-The username is ` toor ` and the password is ` neutronbass `.
-You can change this in the %post of the kickstart (./kickstarts/clip-rhel7/clip-rhel7.ks).
+The username is `toor` and the password is `neutronbass`.
+You can change this in the `%post` of the kickstart (`./kickstarts/clip-rhel7/clip-rhel7.ks`).

 ##### What is the default bootloader password for GRUB?
-The default password for GRUB is ` neutronbass ` and the default user is ` root `.
-You can change this in the kickstart (./kickstarts/ciip-rhel7/clip-rhel7.ks).
+The default password for GRUB is `neutronbass` and the default user is `root`.
+You can change this in the kickstart (`./kickstarts/clip-rhel7/clip-rhel7.ks`).
 It is highly recommended you change your password either in the kickstart or at runtime.
 Refer to the following guide for runtime updating of the grub password: https://help.ubuntu.com/community/Grub2/Passwords

 ##### How do I set up local yum repos?
-Run ./bootstrap.sh with an RHEL 7 DVD in the DVD-Drive.
+Run `./bootstrap.sh` with an RHEL 7 DVD in the DVD-Drive.

 ##### How do I mirror EPEL?
 The bootstrap script will subscribe to EPEL and install the necessary packages needed for the build system.
-Simply run ` ./bootstrap.sh. `
+Simply run `./bootstrap.sh`.

 ##### I want to use CentOS instead of RHEL.
 What do I need to do?
 CentOS is not currently supported at this time.